swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   /// with an invalid `byteOffset` results in undefined behaviour.
   ///
   /// - Parameter byteOffset: The offset of the byte to access. `byteOffset`
-  ///     must be greater or equal to zero, and less than `count`.
+  ///     must be greater or equal to zero, and less than `byteCount`.
   @unsafe
   subscript(unchecked byteOffset: Int) -> UInt8 { get }